Frequently Asked Questions

 How do I remove face paint?

-Makeup wipes work wonderfully to remove face paint.
+Makeup wipes and makeup eraser cloths work wonderfully to remove face paint.
 Also, you may use a liquid soap (such as baby shampoo) swirling with fingertips to reactivate the paint, using no water.
 Gently wipe away color with a disposable wipe.
 If stubborn color remains, use liquid makeup remover or a cold cream soak.
 Coconut oil is also a great makeup remover.
 Use of water and scrubbing tend to make removal more difficult.

 Is this safe for skin?